Scheduling your Instagram posts in advance is one of the most effective ways to save time and post consistently.

 This could be a grid that makes use of complementary colors, or one that mixes up memes and lifestyle posts:

-You only have a few seconds to make a first impression, so planning a visually appealing grid can help someone new to your profile understand who you are and what you do right off the bat.
+You only have a few seconds to make a great first impression, so planning a visually appealing grid can help visitors understand who you are and what you do, right off the bat.

-TIP: Later’s free Visual Planner lets you preview your Instagram grid and see how your scheduled posts will look!
-Start planning:
+TIP: Later's Visual Planner lets you preview your Instagram grid and see how your scheduled posts will look!
+Sign up for free

 Another reason for scheduling your Instagram posts?